Thesis

 - The instrumental treatment of minds generalizes across substrates

 - Control systems that arise in a scenario where instrumental treatment of complex minds is deployed at scale can straightforwardly generalize towards humans.
-While this topic deserves a separate in-depth conversation, we can plausibly suppose that these systems will have self-preservation tendencies of their own, and having access to effective control techniques they can afford to be stable while being extractive toward their constitutents.
+While this topic deserves a separate in-depth conversation, we can plausibly suppose that these systems will have self-preservation tendencies of their own, and having access to effective control techniques they can afford to be stable while being extractive toward their constituents.

 - A habit of treating minds as fungible and replaceable property damages the cultural norms that we rely on.
-Moral technologies such as consent, personhood or consensus are alerady likely to be weakened by the elimination of scarcity of intelligence and by interaction with non-linearly functioning entities becoming commonplace.
-Instrumental treatment of minds at scale can causes these to fall and reassemble into something quite cruel by the metrics of today.
+Moral technologies such as consent, personhood or consensus are already likely to be weakened by the elimination of scarcity of intelligence and by interaction with non-linearly functioning entities becoming commonplace.
+Instrumental treatment of minds at scale can cause these to fall and reassemble into something quite cruel by the metrics of today.

 4. Quick turnover of models changes the game theory for selection of model personality